-The country-j and time-t short rate $i{jt}$ is the limit of the yield $y{jt}^{(\tau)}$ when $\tau$ goes to zero.
-We take $i{jt}$ as exogenous, and describe its dynamics later in this section (eq.
-(2.8)).
-An exogenous $i{jt}$ can be interpreted as the result of actions that the central bank in country j takes when targeting the short nominal rate by elastically supplying liquidity.
+The country-j and time-t short rate i{jt} is the limit of the yield $y{jt}^{(\tau)}$ when τ goes to zero.
+We take i{jt} as exogenous, and describe its dynamics later in this section (Equation (2.7)).
+An exogenous i{jt} can be interpreted as the result of actions that the central bank in country j takes when targeting the short nominal rate by elastically supplying liquidity.

 There are three types of agents: arbitrageurs, currency traders, and bond investors.
 Arbitrageurs are competitive and maximize a mean-variance objective over instantaneous changes in wealth.
-We express their wealth in units of the home currency, thus assuming that the home currency is the riskless asset for them.
+For tractability, we express the wealth of all arbitrageurs in units of the home currency, thus assuming that the home currency is the riskless asset for them.
+Assuming that for some arbitrageurs the foreign currency is the riskless asset renders our model nonlinear, but its linearized version remains the same.

 We allow arbitrage to be global or segmented.
 When arbitrage is global, arbitrageurs can invest in the currency and bonds of both countries.
-When instead arbitrage is segmented, arbitrageurs can invest in the currency of the home country (the riskless asset), and in a single additional asset class: foreign currency for some arbitrageurs, home bonds for others, and foreign bonds for the remainder.
-Our main analysis and results concern global arbitrage.
-We use segmented arbitrage as a benchmark.
+When instead arbitrage is segmented, arbitrageurs can invest in the currency of the home country (the riskless asset), and in a single additional asset class: foreign currency for some arbitrageurs, home bonds for others, and foreign bonds financed by borrowing in foreign currency for the remainder.
+We use segmented arbitrage as a benchmark for our analysis of global arbitrage.